padmasundaram/invitroTMS/README.md

 # invitroTMS
-Code and Models accompanying in vitro TMS paper
+MATLAB Code and Models accompanying in vitro TMS paper

 <b>How Conductivity Boundaries Influence the Electric Field Induced by Transcranial Magnetic Stimulation in vitro Experiments</b>